zbrose/birds-on-a-wire/README.md

   - making game animated and fun to play
   - tracking and measuring win conditions
   - applying functionality to keys in a succinct way
+  - getting musical notation to display correctly and in order of key stroke